Volunteer Sign Up Sheets Customizer documentation

 The last column shows any Variables used within the text string, such as the number of remaining slots for a task.
 It’s empty for most text strings that don’t show any variable values.
 For those that do have a variable, you use XXXX as a placeholder in your custom text to indicate where you want that variable’s value shown.
 For example for the text that shows the number of slots remaining for a task (when consolidating open slots), the default value is: XXXX Remaining.
 But, you could change it to something like: Only XXXX positions left!

-As of right now, there is only one “Setting” on this page: Modify Admin Table Headers?
+The first setting on this tab is: Modify Admin Table Headers?
 Checking the box for this setting will modify the text on the Admin side for any signups table headers you changed in the Public Text settings, such as Start Time and End Time for start and end time headers.
 You may want these to be changed when you are going to export or print out the list of signups using those features of the DataTables display added in version 3 of the main plugin.

 Below that single setting checkbox, there will be a select box for Layout Style.
 If you leave this set to default, the main plugin’s CSS file will be used for the public side table lists, if you haven’t already disabled CSS in the main plugin and replaced it with your own.
 The second option is “Compact”, which uses the same default CSS as the main plugin, but makes the font size “smaller” and decreases the cell padding amount for the table cells and divs.
 This allows you to squeeze additional columns into your limited screen space, especially if additional columns are being added to the public display via the Custom Fields or Groups plugin.